Sunday, July 17, 2016

 Now for my stray observations:

-• I knew when we saw that kid being picked on in the beginning was going to be the hero, sort of obvious.
+• I knew when we saw that kid being picked on in the beginning, he was going to be the hero, sort of obvious.

 • So mix ectoplasm with film and the characters come to life.